 DefinitionThis section has been translated automatically.

-In the biological sense, an organism that is composed of genetically different cells that have emerged from a homogeneous zygote is called a mosaic.
-In contrast to this, a chimera is created from different cell populations.
+In the biological sense, an organism composed of genetically diverse cells that have emerged from a homogeneous zygote is called a mosaic.
+In contrast, a chimera arises from different cell populations.
 Cutaneous mosaics can be divided into 2 categories:

 - Epigenetic mosaics: All cells have the same genome.
-Functionally different cell clones are created by the influence of certain control genes.
+Functionally different cell clones arise due to the influence of certain control genes.
 These functional mosaics are hereditary.

 - Genetic mosaics: Two or more cell populations have different genomes.

-Acquired mosaic dermatoses: Some acquired skin diseases, usually diffusely distributed, may, in a phase of exacerbation, appear "suddenly" along Blaschko lines (in atopic eczema, psoriasis vulgaris, dyskeratosis follicularis, lichen planus, circumskripteric scleroderma, and others).
+Acquired mosaic dermatoses: Some acquired skin diseases, usually diffusely distributed, may appear "suddenly" (in a phase of exacerbation) along Blaschko lines (in atopic eczema, psoriasis vulgaris, dyskeratosis follicularis, lichen planus, circumskripter scleroderma, and others).
 The cause is probably a mutated cell clone acting as a "locus minoris resistentiae" in which the underlying disease is realized.

 Clinical pictureThis section has been translated automatically.